pykale/pykale/examples/multiomics_mogonet/README.md

 | DNA methylation  |        612        |      263      |   1000    |
 | miRNA expression |        612        |      263      |    503    |

-Note: These datasets have been processed in accordance with the **Preprocessing** section of the original paper.
+Note: These datasets have been processed following the **Preprocessing** section of the original paper.

 ## 4. Usage